sobhan-moosavi/sobhan-moosavi.github.io/_datasets/2019_us_accidents.md

 ## Download
 * __Version 1 (May 2019):__ In this version, we provide data which is collected from February 2016 to March 2019 for the [Contiguous United States](https://en.wikipedia.org/wiki/Contiguous_United_States){:target="_blank"}.
 In this set, we have about 2.25 million traffic accidents.
 Download data from [here](#){:target="_blank"}.

+## Coverage
+The dataset covers 49 US States.
+Following diagram shows the current data distribution over all the states.

 ## Format
 The data is provided in terms of a __single CSV file__.
 Following table describes the data attributes: